SHIVESH89/SHIVESH89/README.md

 ### 💡 About Me

-I'm a 3rd-year Data Science student who genuinely enjoys learning by building.
-I spend a lot of my time training models on my local RTX 4060, finding patterns in data, and figuring out how to turn complex ideas into practical tools.
+I'm a 3rd-year Data Science student who loves learning by building.
+Python is my absolute go-to language—I'm fluent in it and use it for almost everything I do.

-I like clean code, simple ideas, and practical results.
-Lately, I've been diving deep into the world of Agentic AI and multi-agent orchestration.
-I usually enjoy projects more when they solve a real problem—whether that's building a multimodal semantic search tool like my *Lost & Found Helper*, or orchestrating APIs for a *Deep Research Compiler*.

-**When I'm not coding:** You can usually find me hitting the gym for some calisthenics, getting lost in classic literature (Dostoevsky and Kafka are favorites), or unwinding with a good campaign run in *Halo* or *Uncharted*.
+Right now, my main focus is diving deep into AI, Machine Learning, and automation.
+I'm also really comfortable working with data and spend a lot of my time using core libraries like NumPy, Pandas, Matplotlib, and Scikit-learn to figure out how things work.

 ---